Health Spending Accounts

 • Physiotherapist (B.PhysT, B.ScPhysio, B.Physio, CPTA)

-• Plastic Surgeon (Must be medically required with doctor certification)*
+• Plastic Surgeon (must be medically required with doctor certification)*

 • Prosthetist